 Versioning - system embraces automatic, and user defined, versioning of content - allowing to present negotiation progression and facilitate future archiving solutions.

-Role based access security and controlled exchange - system mimics and enforces current usage patterns of current file-based edition system, while transiting to a new generation of technology.
+Role-based access security and controlled exchange - system mimics and enforces current usage of patterns of current file-based edition system, while transiting to a new generation of technology.

+Commenting - such a functionality was very well received, however most of the users would appreciate a "two level" commenting structure: i.e. 'public' comments that can be shared externally vs. 'internal' comments for internal eyes only.

+In addition to the above, further key needs, functionalities were expressed (list not exhaustive):

+Exchange/share functionalities - establishing a mechanism to reach target audiences on a need-to-know basis is desirable.
+This should be provided via interconnections with already existing community based systems.

+Offline version of the text editor would be desirable.

+The tool should be aligned to a responsive design approach, i.e. provided on mobile devices also.

-Users considered these points a definitive added value, and we believe the resulting system would ease the technical burden and introduce a simpler and controlled way of editing.
-The editor would take over many mundane tasks, automating document structure and maintain presentation.
+Users considered these points a definitive added value, and it is believed the resulting system would ease the technical burden and introduce a simpler and controlled way of editing.
+The editor would take over many mundane tasks, automating document structure (based on the standards currently being developed by the Interinstitutional Formats Committee) and maintain presentation.
 This would enable users to focus on content for the Trilogue negotiations, leading to a more legally sound compromise.

 Users warmly welcomed the proposed Trilogue Table Editor design.
-However, it represents a major breakthrough from the current working patterns.
-To ensure continuous user acceptance and the success of our initiative, we need to carefully manage the change and adopt a sound communication strategy at all levels: project team, steering committee and business sponsor.
+Nevertheless as the current analysis focused on mainly the data exchange capabilities of the tool, further functional analysis deem necessary to fully map users needs and appreciations.
+With this being said, all the above represents a major shift from the current working patterns.
+To ensure continuous user acceptance and the success of this initiative, there is a need to carefully manage the change and adopt a sound communication strategy at all levels: project team, steering committee and business sponsor.

 The ongoing good collaboration between EP and Council teams must be carried over to a structured governance that would continue with the involvement of all the internal stakeholders when the project is started.

-We recommend to follow up on this initial study and to embrace the new structured editing technology to build a new generation of editors for legislative content.
+It is recommend to follow-up on this initial study and to embrace the new structured editing technology to build a new generation of editors for legislative content.
+To this end, it is advocated combining efforts with another initiative in the field of common drafting; LEOS a structural legislative text editor currently being developed by DG DIGIT of the European Commission.

 The EU co-legislators should continue their collaboration, refining and validating the feature set with the strong involvement of users, and promoting the Better Law-making objectives throughout the design and implementation process.

 Introduction

+In January and February 2016, the Secretaries-General of the GSC and the EP expressed by letters of exchanges, their supported towards more inter-institutional cooperation in the field of the management of Trilogue Tables, an essential tool that is used during Trilogue negotiations to reach a deal between the co-legislators.

 In March 2016, at a meeting of Business Representatives of the European Parliament and the Council, it was decided that both institutions will run an internal feasibility analysis on an automated exchange of content of Trilogue Tables.
 The decision to enter into analysis followed a prior internal study at the Parliament of a possible Trilogue Table editor design.

 The document that follows describes the preparation, the study process as well as the main outcomes, followed by an executive summary.